uptudev/pi/README.md

 ## Installation

 You will need a C compiler of some kind (or a pre-built binary from the releases page) to build this project.
-The current make system supports Clang, GCC, and Zig, but you can use your own compiler (in place of `cc`) with the command `cc -I include src/**/* src/pi.c -o pi` in the base directory.
+The current make system is set up for Zig compilation (for easy targeting of different architectures), but you can use your own compiler (in place of `cc`) with the command `cc -I include src/**/* src/pi.c -o pi` in the base directory.
+Note that this will not work for the `make release` command, which is specifically for cross-compiling all binaries (for releases, as indicated by the name).

-To make it easier, a simplified configure/make system is provided.
-Simply run the following commands to build the project from scratch:
+Run the following commands to build the project from scratch:

 ```bash
 # Clone the repository to `./pi` and change current directory.